What is the problem? Children are not safe online

 - Combat child sexual abuse material online and child sexual exploitation

-Safer Internet Day, 5 February 2013 was celebrated in more than 100 countries worldwide under the theme "Online Rights and Responsibilities" and the slogan "Connect with respect" reaching out to more than 10 million people and more than 16,000 schools.
-For more information: http://www.saferinternetday.org
+Safer Internet Day, 7 February 2012 was celebrated in 99 countries worldwide under the theme "Connecting generations" reaching out to more than 4 million children and young people and almost 17,000 schools.
+For more information: Public report on Safer Internet Day 2012

 Continued to support the network of Safer Internet Centres with enhanced focus on promotion of positive online experience, youth participation and special attention to vulnerable children.
 Safer Internet Centres are present in all the Member States (plus Iceland, Norway and Russia) running hotlines, awareness centres and helplines to provide information and support to children, parents and educators on the safe use of new online technologies.